 Certificate and Diploma

 One option in this area is to take a counselling certificate or diploma program.
 Certificates can be less than a year of study, while diplomas may range from 1-2 years.
-The topics they can cover can be broad and general or more specialized to a specific area, like addictions or child and youth counselling.
+The topics they can cover can be broad and general or more specialized to a specific area, like complex trauma or child and youth counselling.

 Some examples of programs in the BC area where you can get registered clinical counsellor training are the Kelowna College of Professional Counselling, which offers customized certificates and diploma programs, or the Vancouver Community College course in foundational counselling skills.